-Method Instructions ■ Configure Oracle Solaris Cluster software on the new node by using an XML configuration file.
-"How to Configure Oracle Solaris Cluster Software on Additional Global-Cluster Nodes (XML File)" on page 111 Update the quorum configuration information.
-"How to Update Quorum Devices After Adding a Node to a Global Cluster" on page 116 Validate the quorum configuration.
-"How to Verify the Quorum Configuration and Installation Mode" on page 124 (Optional) Change a node's private hostname.
-"How to Change Private Hostnames" on page 125 Modify the NTP configuration.
-"Configuring Network Time Protocol (NTP)" on page 126 If using a volume manager, install the volume management software.
+Method Instructions Use the clsetup command to add the new node to the cluster authorized-nodes list.
+If necessary, also configure the cluster interconnect and reconfigure the private network address range.
+"How to Prepare the Cluster for Additional Global-Cluster Nodes" on page 114 Reconfigure the cluster interconnect and the private network address range as needed to accommodate the added node.
+"How to Change the Private Network Configuration When Adding Nodes or Private Networks" on page 116 Use one of the following methods to add a node to an existing global cluster: ■ Configure Oracle Solaris Cluster software on the new node by using the scinstall utility.
+"Configuring Oracle Solaris Cluster Software on Additional Global-Cluster Nodes (scinstall)" on page 122 ■ Configure Oracle Solaris Cluster software on the new node by using an XML configuration file.
+"How to Configure Oracle Solaris Cluster Software on Additional Global-Cluster Nodes (XML File)" on page 129 Update the quorum configuration information.
+"How to Update Quorum Devices After Adding a Node to a Global Cluster" on page 134 Validate the quorum configuration.
+"How to Verify the Quorum Configuration and Installation Mode" on page 142 (Optional) Change a node's private hostname.
+"How to Change Private Hostnames" on page 143 Modify the NTP configuration.
+"Configuring Network Time Protocol (NTP)" on page 144 If using a volume manager, install the volume management software.
 Chapter 4, "Configuring Solaris Volume Manager Software" Create cluster file systems or highly available local file systems as needed.
-Chapter 5, "Creating a Cluster File System," or "Enabling Highly Available Local File Systems" in Oracle Solaris Cluster Data Services Planning and Administration Guide Install third-party applications, register resource types, set up resource groups, and configure data services.
-Oracle Solaris Cluster Data Services Planning and Administration Guide Documentation that is supplied with the application software Validate the cluster.
-"How to Validate the Cluster" on page 129 Take a baseline recording of the finished cluster configuration.
-"How to Record Diagnostic Data of the Cluster Configuration" on page 132
+Chapter 5, "Creating a Cluster File System" or "Enabling Highly Available Local File Systems" in "Oracle Solaris Cluster Data Services Planning and Administration Guide" Install third-party applications, register resource types, set up resource groups, and configure data services.
+"Oracle Solaris Cluster Data Services Planning and Administration Guide" Documentation that is supplied with the application software Validate the cluster.
+"How to Validate the Cluster" on page 148 Take a baseline recording of the finished cluster configuration.
+"How to Record Diagnostic Data of the Cluster Configuration" on page 148